Every year, bus crashes lead to serious injuries and an increasing number of fatalities.

 - ask police in attendance where you’ll be able to get the police report that’s filed.

-It’s also vital to keep medical reports and receipts.
-Retain these for all treatment you receive, immediately following the accident and subsequently.
+It’s vital to keep medical reports and receipts.
+Retain these for all treatments you receive, immediately following the accident and subsequently.

 Who may be liable for injuries due to a bus accident